 - North East Mobile Health Service, Scarborough, Maine

-A team of specialists from ACE is now traveling to these sites to observe EMTs and Paramedics on the job.
-The team is expected to complete their initial observations and practitioner task analysis by the end of summer 2012.
-Suggested guidelines will be published by early 2013.
+A team of specialists from ACE traveled to these sites to observe EMTs and Paramedics on the job.
+The team completed a practitioner task analysis in late 2012.
+The final report, Recommended EMS Fitness Guidelines, was published in early 2013.